radiantearth/community-sprints/08182020-remote/software/progress.md

 [Enable read from http URLs](https://github.com/azavea/franklin/pull/385) [Fix path relativization](https://github.com/azavea/franklin/pull/390)

+### QGIS STAC Browser

+Though not public yet @kbgg made some good progress getting [qgis-stac-browser](https://github.com/kbgg/qgis-stac-browser/) up to 1.0.0-beta.2

 ### (add any software you worked on)

 ## Data

 ### CBERS

-* Updated the CBERS AWS static catalog to 1.0.0-beta.1 (Fred to add more details)
+* Updated the CBERS AWS static catalog to 1.0.0-beta.2.
+Available at https://cbers-stac-1-0.s3.amazonaws.com/catalog.json

+### 3DEP

+* New STAC catalog up at https://3dep-stac.s3-us-west-2.amazonaws.com/catalog.json

+### eBird Status and Trends Model Results

+* Wasn't actually part of the sprint, but during the week there was the start of a new catalog at https://ebirdst-data.s3-us-west-2.amazonaws.com/catalog.json using
+COG's in an interesting way, and bringing a different data type into STAC.

 ## Specification